freedom-manufaktur/Oktopus/Documentation/Oktopus Actions.md

 Deletes a Business Object.

 #### Find Business Objects (by field)
-Finds Business Objects With a specific field value.
+Finds Business Objects with a specific field value.

 #### Find Business Objects (by query)
-Finds Business Objects With a combination of conditions.
+Finds Business Objects with a combination of conditions.

+#### Find Business Objects (by relation)
+Finds Business Objects related to a specific object.
+##### Ideas
+- After getting a specific Business Object, get all affected *CIs* or responsible *Employees*.

 #### Find Employees
 Finds employee objects (Employee#) by ID.
 This is a handy shortcut when transforming LoginlD to ReclD or ice versa.